Find a Traveller site

-This site has seven pitches and is quiet and well kept.
+This site has seven pitches.
 This is a rural site and the residents would benefit from having access to a vehicle to access local amenities.
 The nearest market town is Ledbury where there is easy public transport access to Hereford including a railway station in Ledbury.

 Watery Lane, Lower Bullingham, Hereford

-This is an eleven-pitch site and is quiet and well kept and is close to Hereford City.
+This is an eleven-pitch site, close to Hereford City.
 Most of the residents at Watery Lane have lived together for many years at various locations.
 While one access road to the site floods, there is an alternative route and the site itself has not flooded.

 Open Fields, Linton, Bromyard

-Bromyard is a ten-pitch site.
-This site has been refurbished and is a valuable asset to the number of plots available within the county.
+Bromyard is a twelve-pitch site.
+This site has been refurbished in recent years and is a valuable asset to the number of plots available within the county.
 This is a rural site and the residents would benefit from use of their own transport.